tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 If a server deployment wants to easily control the split of traffic between different content providers, it ought to use the latter model of using a single designated DoH server that can better control which IP addresses are provided to clients.
-Otherwise, if a client is aware of multiple DoH servers, it might use a single resolver exclusively.
+Otherwise, if a client is aware of multiple DoH servers, it might use a single resolver exclusively, which may lead to inconsistent behavior between clients that choose different resolvers.

 ## Avoid Narrow Deployments

-One of the main privacy benefits of resolution using designated DoH servers is the fact that a server can be designated by many different names within one or more domains.
-This limits the amount of information leaked to an attacker observing traffic between a client and a DoH server; it only tells the attacker that the client might be resolving one of the many names for which the server is designated (and might be performing an Oblivious query).
+Using designated DoH servers can improve the privacy of name resolution whenever a DoH server is designated by many different names within one or more domains.
+This limits the amount of information leaked to an attacker observing traffic between a client and a DoH server: the attacker only learns that the client might be resolving one of the many names for which the server is designated (or might be performing an Oblivious query).

 However, if a deployment designates a given DoH server for only one name, or a very small set of names, then it becomes easier for an attacker to infer that a specific